- Cancer Information

 - help to put words to their feelings of loss, but don’t be surprised if they don’t want to talk when you do, and don’t push if they prefer not to talk

 - to keep up school, activities and regular routines

-Allow children to talk about their emotions in a safe environment without judgement and give them tools that suit their way of grieving, such as drawing or kicking a ball to help manage emotions.
+Allow children to talk about their thoughts and feelings as much as they want to.
+Teenagers may find it hard to talk to you or show how they feel.
+Provide a safe environment without judgement and give them tools that suit their way of grieving, such as drawing or kicking a ball to help manage emotions.